magnimel/jersey-number-pipeline/README.md

 ## Analysis

-CRNN should be faster and cheaper to fine-tune than PARSeq because it has a comparatively small CNN plus recurrent sequence head and uses greedy CTC decoding.
-That makes it a useful baseline for limited compute and for measuring whether the jersey-number task needs PARSeq's stronger language/context modeling.
+CRNN should be faster and cheaper to fine-tune than PARSeq because it is a smaller model and uses greedy CTC decoding.
+This makes it useful as a simpler baseline for checking whether the full PARSeq model is really needed for jersey numbers.

-The likely disadvantage is accuracy.
-Jersey crops are often low-resolution, motion-blurred, partially occluded, and limited to one or two digits.
-PARSeq's transformer decoder and learned sequence modeling can use stronger positional/context cues, while CRNN's CTC path can emit repeated, blank, or non-digit tokens.
-This branch mitigates that by filtering predictions to digits and reusing the team's tracklet-level heuristic voting, but the improved BiLSTM aggregator should be retrained before comparing it fairly with CRNN logits.
+The main risk is lower accuracy.
+Jersey crops can be blurry, small, blocked by other players, or only one or two digits long.
+PARSeq has stronger sequence modeling, while CRNN can repeat characters, output blanks, or miss digits.
+To reduce this, this branch filters outputs to numbers and keeps the team's tracklet-level voting.
+A fair comparison would also retrain the BiLSTM aggregator for CRNN logits.

-## Timeline

-Using April 23, 2026 as the start date, the 3-week target date is May 14, 2026.